-If you are using Windows® XP:
+If you are using Windows® XP or later version:

 - 1. Click the Start button then select Turn Off Computer. - 2.
 Click the Turn Off button to shut down the computer. - 3.
 The power supply should turn off after Windows® shuts down.